Snowmobile Stats and Facts

 - Snowmobile clubs and associations raise over $3,000,000 for charities each year.

-- Modern snowmobiles are specifically designed to float in the upper layers of the snow pack, and will actually exert far less pressure on the ground than a person walking.
-Several studies over the years have shown that properly operating snowmobiles during winter has little to no effect on underlying vegetation.
+- Modern snowmobiles are specifically designed to float in the upper layers of the snow pack, and will actually exert less pressure on the ground than a person walking.
+Several studies over the years have shown that operating snowmobiles during winter often has little to no effect on underlying vegetation.

 - Recent surveys show a nearly 50/50 split between the number of snowmobilers who typically ride directly from their residence and snowmobilers who typically truck or trailer their snowmobile to a staging area.